WilliamHuynh5/unsw-cse-home-computing-wsl2/installation.md

 You can launch **WSL2** by opening **Start** on Windows and searching for **Ubuntu**.
 > **Ubuntu** is the default linux distribution installed by WSL2.
 It is very beginner friendly to use and has a lot of documentation + support online.
 You can check out the documentation [here](https://learn.microsoft.com/en-us/windows/wsl/)!

 > **Important!** When you launch WSL2 for the first time, you will be prompted to enter a password.
 But the password characters are invisible!
+This is known as blind typing.
 If you accidentally typed something and don't remember what it was, just hold the backspace key for a good five seconds 😅.
 Then carefully type in your password again, and press Enter!

 ![Ubuntu Example](/assets/img3.png "img3")